jundalisay/spblist/content/en/social/economics/solutions/gold-standard.md

 The investor can then use the VND to rent government land, materials, and pay wages

-> *The main attraction will be the fact that their investment is guaranteed by the entire pool and not subject to inflation
+{{< f f="*The main attraction will be the fact that their investment is guaranteed by the entire pool and not subject to inflation" >}}

 ![Pool clearing for investments](https://sorasystem.sirv.com/charts/pool/poolgold1.png)